ps4star/FSE/ref.md

 ###### Default Value: true
 Determines whether or not to use the Automatic Breaking System.
 If set to false, it will not be used.

+### compile (data...)
+Converts (data...) to XSE and outputs result to an alert box.
+Does not port (data...) to actual XSE output.
+Only useful for debugging.

 ### const @(const name) (value)
 ###### Other Names: define
 Defines an internal constant.